 Several markers lead to some of the City’s most famous landmarks away from downtown.
 They include the Gloucester’s Fisherman’s Memorial, Man At the Wheel and the Fishermen’s Wives Memorialstatues on ocean-front, Stacy Boulevard, leading to Stage Fort Park.
 In all directions are views that have inspired well known poets, writers and painters.
 The Gloucester HarborWalk introduces the City’s unique heritage and cultural contributions.

 The Gloucester HarborWalk is always FREE and OPEN

 The HarborWalk self-guided tour relies on mobile technology to deliver expanded content for your walk.
 To access this content you will need a modern ‘smartphone’ (Apple iPhone or Android) with an active mobile service plan and the ability to scan a QR code with a QR Code Scanning App.
 The HarborWalk mobile experience relies on a strong mobile signal.
 For users without a mobile device, the content and features are also available on this website.
 WIFI: There are many locations offering free public wifi service WIFI MAP

 The HarborWalk’s self-guided, free, public-access and award winning walkway trail is defined by 42 granite story posts installed as a permanent exhibit outdoors.
 Each marker highlights an aspect of Gloucester’s history as a seaport, our rich culture and people, and how we are evolving in response to a modern, sustainable fishing industry.

-There is free parking at St. Peter’s Square.
-There is metered parking or pay stations along the streets and other lots.
-See map for additional lots.
+There is metered parking & pay stations throughout the city, along the streets and other municipal lots.

 Public Restrooms (Open During Business Hours)